About Paul Bechtold Library

 CTU patrons who use the libraries of ACTS Schools (Association of Chicago Theological Schools) need to obtain a valid ACTS Borrower Identification Card at the circulation desk before going to these libraries.
 The ACTS card must be renewed every six months in the library.

-University of Chicago users can obtain access to the CTU library by displaying their UChicago Card to library staff at CTU.
+University of Chicago users can obtain access to the CTU Library by displaying their UChicago Card to library staff at CTU.
 CTU staff will contact the University of Chicago Library's ID and Privileges Office to confirm that the applicant is currently affiliated with the University of Chicago.
 Students will need to renew their privileges each semester.
 Faculty and staff will be given privileges on an annual basis.

 Patrons from the I-Share member schools must have a current and valid identification card from their institution.

 Researchers unaffiliated with CTU may use the Library for short time periods with the approval of the Library Director, but without borrowing privileges.
+If you would like to request access to the library, please fill out this form.

 Patrons from any of the above categories who have registered for borrowing privileges can borrow any of the library's circulating materials.
 Materials labeled as "Local Request Only," such as theses, can be borrowed in person, but may not be requested through interlibrary loan.